-Scotland has produced a large number of well known people across all industries from philosophy, music, film and science.
+Scotland has produced a large number of well known people across all industries from philosophy, film and science.
 How many of these do you recognise?

 The visually striking and fiercely talented Scottish actress Tilda Swinton was born on November 5th, 1960, and is known for appearing in both arthouse and mainstream films.
 She won an Academy Award in 2008 for 'Best Supporting Actress' for her performance in Michael Clayton, and is well known for her role as the White Witch in the Chronicles of Narnia film series.
 Swinton also played Eva, in We Need to Talk About Kevin, a film adapted from American author Lionel Shriver's 2003 novel.

-Scottish actor, Ewan Gordon McGregor (born 31 March, 1971) is perhaps best known for his roles as Mark Renton in the 1996 film Trainspotting, the young Obi-Wan Kenobi in the Star Wars prequel trilogy and more recently as the young Camerlengo Patrick McKenna in an adaptation of Dan Brown's Angels and Demons.
+Scottish actor, Ewan Gordon McGregor (born 31 March, 1971) is perhaps best known for his roles as Mark Renton in the 1996 film Trainspotting, the young Obi-Wan Kenobi in the Star Wars prequel trilogy and the young Camerlengo Patrick McKenna in an adaptation of Dan Brown's Angels and Demons.

 James Andrew McAvoy (born 21 April, 1979) is a Scottish stage and screen actor.
 He first came to public attention in the hit UK show, Shameless.
 He then went on to play Dr Nicolas Garrigan in The Last King of Scotland in 2006 and young Charles Xavier in X-men series.